 The buyer has no obligation for insurance as the risk of damage to goods is the seller's responsibility till the goods arrive at his country’s port.

-The import customs proceedings are the responsibility of the buyer.
+In DAP terms, the import customs proceedings are the responsibility of the buyer.
 So the evidence of documents provided by the seller are to be acknowledged by the buyer.
 As mentioned earlier, the unloading of goods at the destination port is the buyer’s responsibility.
 He will be held chargeable for all the customs formalities.

 Delivery duty Unpaid (DDU) is not included in the revised 2020 publication, the closest term that describes the functions of DDU incoterms is DAP Incoterms.

 Yes, DAP includes unloading of goods on the delivery destination port, and it is to be carried out by the buyer.

 The seller pays for the DAP freight as he is responsible for the carriage proceeding till the importer’s country port.